What’s Eating Your Roof?

 Q. How much will it cost me to hire Western PA Roof Cleaning to save my roof from algae, moss, lichens and other roof-destroying organisms?

 A. Short answer — a small fraction of buying a new roof!
 Roof replacement can cost 10-20 times our treatment cost.

-We base our pricing on several factors, including the size of the roof area to be cleaned, the number of stories, the pitch and angles of the roof, the presence of moss and / or lichens, and the driving distance to the job.
+We base our pricing on several factors, including the size of the roof area to be cleaned, the number of stories, the pitch and complexity of the roof, the presence of moss and / or lichens, and the driving distance to the job.
 As a result, we custom-quote every job to keep our prices low for every homeowner.
+Nationally, costs range between $0.20 -$0.35 per square foot of area treated.
+The variance in pricing includes items such as: severity of growth and type of growth, difficulty of treatment, safety measures/equipment needed, guarantees (thoroughness of treatment) offered, method of cleaning, etc. We do not cut corners with quality, safety or methods.
+Historically we average at the midpoint of the range.
 Contact us for a FREE estimate today!

 Q. Will the roof cleaning products hurt landscaping or pets?

 A. No. Our biodegradable cleaners are, correctly handled and applied hence, safe for grass, shrubs, pets, and people.
 Also, they contain no solvents, phosphates, peroxides, or other harsh chemicals in high concentrations.
 In addition, our rigorously trained technicians know how to safely treat your home.

 Q. How long does a roof cleaning last?

 A. Our cleaning agents produce great results that we guarantee will last for two years.
 After that two year period, we offer to come out at a prorated basis to apply a very inexpensive preventive solution.
 As long as we have our preventive on the roof, we guarantee that your roof will always look great and will remain algae free.